xuhao013/medicalMap/README.md

 How to use？

 1. Open the URL(https://xuhao013.github.io/medicalMap/) directly to use the program
-2. Firstly, install the appropriate version of Visual Studio Code. secondly, open this folder with VS code.
+2. Firstly, install the appropriate version of Visual Studio Code.
+Secondly, open this folder with VS code.
 Then click on 'Extensions' in the left-hand toolbar.
 Search for 'Live server' in the search bar and install it.
 Finally, go back to the folder, right click on 'index.html' and select 'Open with Live Server'.

 Note！